3mcd/javelin/docs-src/content/ecs/effects.md

 ### Global Effects

 The most common use-case for effects is probably interacting with a third party, like a physics simulation.
 Effects can also execute queries just like systems, letting you update the external resource when things change within the ECS.
-Global effects are a good candidate for encapsulating this type of dependency.
+Shared effects are a good candidate for encapsulating this type of dependency.
 They are only executed once per tick and share the same state between systems.

 Below is an example of a global effect that instantiates a third party physics simulation, keeps simulation bodies in sync with ECS entities, and steps the simulation in sync with the Javelin world.